2022 East Timorese presidential election

-Presidential elections were held in East Timor on 19 March 2022.
+Presidential elections were held in Timor-Leste on 19 March 2022.
 Incumbent Francisco Guterres sought election to a second term.
 As none of the presidential nominees received at least 50% of the cast votes, a runoff was held on 19 April 2022, between the top two candidates, José Ramos-Horta and Guterres.
 Ramos-Horta won the runoff with 62.1% of the total votes cast.

 The election marked the first time that someone had been re-elected to the East Timorese presidency (albeit to a non-consecutive term), as well as the second time that an incumbent president had been defeated – after the 2012 election, when Ramos-Horta was eliminated in the first round.
 As a result of constitutional provisions which limit presidents to two five-year terms in a lifetime, Ramos-Horta will be ineligible to run in any future presidential election.

 Electoral system

-The President of East Timor is elected using the two-round system.
-With no single winner in the first round getting over 50% of the vote, a second round was held a month after the first with the top two candidates.
+The President of Timor-Leste is elected using the two-round system.
+Formally, presidential candidates run as independents.
+However, they commonly receive the backing of political parties.
+In this election, Ramos-Horta was backed by the National Congress for Timorese Reconstruction (CNRT), and Guterres by Fretilin.
+With no single candidate in the first round getting over 50% of the vote, a second round was held a month after the first with the top two candidates.